toleabivol/proxbi/README.md

 Buy me and my kids some [tea](https://github.com/sponsors/toleabivol) and get gratitude and private support from us :)

 ## Tests & Benchmarks
-(WIP - for now just a test with visual feeling no numbers, will do real benchmarks later)

 ### Games tests

 Test setup :